Coronary Heart Disease

 Treatment for coronary heart disease may include:

 Living a heart-healthy lifestyle may help you slow or stop coronary heart disease.
 This may include quitting smoking, if you smoke.
-You may also have to start exercising, lose weight, and eat healthier foods such as lean meats, and fruits and vegetables.
+You may also have to start exercising, lose weight, and eat healthier foods, such as lean meats, and fruits and vegetables.
 These steps can also help lower your cholesterol and blood pressure levels.

 Many medicines may be used to treat coronary heart disease.
 These include antiplatelets, such as aspirin.
 These lower the risk for blood clotting.
 You may also take medicines that lower your blood pressure, lower cholesterol levels, and treat diabetes.
 These can also help to prevent coronary heart disease.

 Percutaneous coronary intervention (PCI)